 Round 1: Screening submissions

-Teams may create an iStart account and submit and rework drafts of their entries up to the submission deadline.
+Teams may create a YouNoodle account and submit and rework drafts of their entries up to the submission deadline.
 Your application is secure: only the website administrator and your assigned judges will see it.
 Both Ready to Commercialize and Transformational Idea Award applicants MUST provide signed IP Declaration and IP Disclosure forms where you show that you have contacted the university tech transfer office or government lab who own the technology.

 Keep the presentation itself at a high level, containing the important points you would like the judges to remember.
 For submission, you will not be expected to provide details about potential customers, or financial projections.
 However, a well-constructed overview of the business opportunity and considered strategic thinking, based on research, and working with the other team members and your advisors will strengthen your application considerably.
 Use the notes function to add needed detail.
 Graphics help.
 Videos are recommended where a visual demonstration would help explain the technology.
 Cell phone videos will do, as long as they are uploaded as a link embedded in the presentation.